sncosmo/SNData/docs/source/index.rst

 **SNData** is designed to provide as consistent of an interface as possible across surveys.
 However, this is not always possible as the data products made available by different surveys can vary wildly in their format.
-The `Installation <installation.html>`_ and `Quick Start <quick_start.html>`_ guides are intended to help you get up and running quickly and to familiarize you with the general **SNData** interface.
-Additional documentation is provided for each individual dataset to highlight any minor deviations a particular survey or data release may have from the rest of the package.
+The *Getting Started* guides are intended to help you get up and running quickly and to familiarize you with the general **SNData** interface.
+Additional API documentation is provided for each individual dataset to highlight any (very) minor deviations a particular survey or data release may have from the rest of the package.

 Available Data